Testimonio

 What Jesus did here in Cana of Galilee was the first of the signs through which he revealed his glory, and his disciples believed in him.

-Jesus taught using stories called parables.
-He would use these stories to illustrate a larger point about the Kingdom of God.
-His disciples asked why he taught in parables in Matthew 13:17 KJV:
+Jesus taught using stories called parables — vivid illustrations drawn from everyday life to communicate deeper truths about the Kingdom of God.
+His disciples asked why He taught in parables in Matthew 13:17 KJV:

 The disciples came to him and asked, "Why do you speak to the people in parables?"